otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/05-testing-and-storybook.md

 **Note:** Please read the comments carefully.

-In the `components` directory, create a new file called `Button.stories.js`.
+In the `stories` directory, create a new file called `Button.stories.js`.
 In the `Button.stories.js` file, add the following code:

 ```js
 import Button from "./Button";